Mbed-TLS/mbedtls/docs/psa-transition.md

 Steps 4–5 are only performed once for ephemeral Diffie-Hellman, but repeated multiple times for static Diffie-Hellman.

-#### Translating a legacy key agreement TLS server flow
+#### Translating a legacy key agreement TLS server workflow

-The legacy API offers the following flow for a Diffie-Hellman key agreement in a TLS server.
-This flow can also be used with other protocols, on the side of the party that selects the curve or group and sends its public key first.
+The legacy API offers the following workflow for a Diffie-Hellman key agreement in a TLS server.
+This workflow can also be used with other protocols, on the side of the party that selects the curve or group and sends its public key first.

 1. Setup phase:
     1. Initialize a context of type `mbedtls_ecdh_context` or `mbedtls_dhm_context` with `mbedtls_ecdh_init` or `mbedtls_dhm_init`.